-Many individuals experience extreme anxiety that manifests itself in a variety of behaviours such as aggression, flopping to the ground, running off, laughing inappropriately, perceived noncooperation, making loud noises, inappropriate removal of clothing, incontinence or sleep difficulties.
+Many children experience extreme anxiety that manifests itself in a variety of behaviours such as aggression, flopping to the ground, running off, laughing inappropriately, perceived non-cooperation, making loud noises, inappropriate removal of clothing, incontinence or sleep difficulties.

-The individuals have difficulties making sense of their world and have little awareness of events beyond their own experiences.
+The children have difficulties making sense of their world and have little awareness of events beyond their own experiences.
 They have few social skills.
-They are unable to understand concepts or respond appropriately to the consequences of their behaviours.
-Although the Loddon School is registered as a single home for 30 children, it is organised into seven smaller living and learning houses each for an average of 4 young people, with two additional places being reserved to facilitate shorter notice admissions or delayed transitions.
-The home has the ability to quickly reconfigure a living space to create a self-contained flat should the needs arise.
-This would be suitable for a young person who might need more space from their peers in either the short or long term.
+They struggle to understand concepts or respond appropriately to the consequences of their behaviours.

+Although the Loddon School is registered as a single home for 30 children, it is organised into seven smaller living and learning houses each for four or five children.
+The home has previously used its ability to quickly reconfigure a living space to create a self-contained flat; we will retain this option to enable us to respond to a child's needs should the requirement arise.
+This would be suitable for a young person who might need more space from their peers in either the short, or long term.